crystal-lang/crystal/CONTRIBUTING.md

 It uses a subset of [Markdown](http://daringfireball.net/projects/markdown/).
 You can [use Ruby as a source of inspiration](https://twitter.com/yukihiro_matz/status/549317901002342400) whenever applicable.
 To generate the docs execute `make docs`.
-Please follow the guidelines described in our [language documentation](https://crystal-lang.org/docs/conventions/documenting_code.html), like the use of the third person.
+Please follow the guidelines described in our [language documentation](https://crystal-lang.org/reference/conventions/documenting_code.html), like the use of the third person.

+Additionally, all official documentation can be found on [the Crystal website](https://crystal-lang.org/docs/).

 ### The standard library